mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_show-plan.md

       --ignore-version            Skip MACH composer version check
       --no-color                  Disable color output
-      --output-path string        Outputs path to store the generated files. (default "deployments") --reuse                     Suppress a terraform init for improved speed (not recommended for production usage) -s, --site string               Site to parse.
+      --output-path string        Outputs path to store the generated files. (default "deployments") -s, --site string               Site to parse.
 If not set parse all sites.
       --var-file string           Use a variable file to parse the configuration with.
   -w, --workers int               The number of workers to use (default 1)